akshay3301/Ocr_project/README.md

 # 🧾 Receipt OCR App

-A FastAPI-based web application to automate the extraction of data from scanned PDF receipts using OCR (Tesseract) and store structured metadata in an SQLite database.
+A FastAPI-based web application to automate the extraction of data from scanned PDF receipts using OCR (Tesseract for offline), OCR (OCR SPACE API for online)  and store structured metadata in an SQLite database.

 ---